 The CPU interface is 8 data bits wide with 3 address lines and control signals to execute data bus read and write transactions.
-The M564 data interface supports the Intel compatible types of CPUs and it is compatible to the industry standard 16C550 UART.
-No clock (oscillator nor external clock) is required for a data bus transaction.
-Each bus cycle is asynchronous using CS# A-D, IOR# and IOW# or CS#, R/W#, A4 and A3 inputs.
-All four UART channels share the same data bus for host operations.
-A typical data bus interconnection for Intel and Motorola mode is shown in Figure 4.
+The M2550 data interface supports the Intel compatible types of CPUs and it is compatible to the industry standard 16C550 UART.
+No clock (oscillator nor external clock) is required to operate a data bus transaction.
+Each bus cycle is asynchronous using CS#, IOR# and IOW# signals.
+Both UART channels share the same data bus for host operations.
+The data bus interconnections are shown in Figure 3.